awprice/whatboxWiki/nodejs.md

     server.listen({{PORT}});
     console.log("Server is listening");

 3. Start the HTTP server with the following command

         node test.js

 If you navigate your browser to `http://{{SERVER}}.whatbox.ca:{{PORT}}/`, you should see "Hello World!".

+# Further Learning

+API documentation can be found on their official website at `https://nodejs.org/api`.

+If you are just starting out with Node.js (or Javascript in general), `http://nodeschool.io/#workshopper-list` provide great hands-on tutorials (NOTE: They require Node.js to be installed on the machine before you begin).